easy-updates-manager/easy-updates-manager/readme.txt

 A plugin was also created to change the background updates email address: https://wordpress.org/plugins/background-update-notification-email-address/

 = Additional Information =
-Check out our GutHub wiki for additional information. https://github.com/easy-updates-manager/easy-updates-manager/wiki or, if you don't find an answer then let us know by posting a support topic or GitHUb issue.
+Check out our GitHub wiki for additional information. https://github.com/easy-updates-manager/easy-updates-manager/wiki or, if you don't find an answer then let us know by posting a support topic or GitHub issue.

 == Changelog ==
 = 5.0.0 =